 Law 2 and 3 students are eligible for this placement.
-Typically, Law 2 students are given preference for the Winter semester and Law 3 students are given preference for the Fall.
 Students who wish to apply for this program must have successfully completed Law I. The Supreme Court of the NWT suggests that students complete Evidence before participating in the program.

 Selection for this Internship is made by the Court in consultation with the Externship Program Director.
 Selection is based on students’ academic performance, legal research and writing skills, and particular interests and background relevant to the clerkship program.
 Although regular tuition applies for this Clerkship, funds have been allocated to cover some expenses incurred.